-2.1 Mitigates task-specific risks (one point)
+2.1 - Mitigates task-specific risks (one point)

-Platform workers may encounter a number of risks in the course of their work, including accidents and injuries, harmful materials, and crime and violence.
-To achieve this point platforms must show that they are aware of these risks and take steps to mitigate them.
+Platform workers may encounter several risks in the course of their work, including accidents and injuries, harmful materials, and crime and violence.
+To achieve this point, platforms must show that they are aware of these risks and take steps to mitigate them.